KJwalker3D/nft-museum/README.md

 The example above fetches an NFT with the contract address 0x06012c8cf97BEaD5deAe237070F9587f8E7A266d, and the specific identifier 558536.
 The corresponding asset asset can be found in OpenSea at https://opensea.io/assets/0x06012c8cf97BEaD5deAe237070F9587f8E7A266d/558536 .
 ),
 as well as the frame background colour and frame style.
 You can also reposition, rotate and scale the nft within the same function

+To set up Wearable claiming, copy and paste the claim-droping folder into your project, alongside config.ts and claim.ui.tsx